czesiek717/TicTacToe-with-simple-GUI/README.md

 This code is very poorly writen.
 I didn't knew much about writing code then.
 This application works, but I don't recommend copy-pasting anything.
 This project can help you create your own tic tac toe game like this.
+Ready to run .jar game file can be found in out\artifacts\TicTacToe_jar.